kevinbird61/p4-researching/onos/tutorials/README.md

 # ONOS Tutorials

-This directory is used to practice some basic operation in ONOS controller and the original repositroy is [here](https://github.com/opennetworkinglab/onos/tree/master).
+This directory is used to practice some basic operation in ONOS controller and the original repository is [here](https://github.com/yungshenglu/onos-practice).

 > The following opreation are used in **Ubuntu Linux 16.04 LTS**.